 - Not all apple seeds will sprout.
 Even if you do everything right, some types never sprout, and for those that do, only half may germinate.
 It varies a lot.
 So, increase your odds by starting a bunch, preferably from several different types of apples.

-Personally, I love experimenting with seed starting, watching things grow, and propagating plants from food scraps is a favorite rabbit hole to explore.
+Personally, I love experimenting with seed starting, watching things grow, and propagating plants from food scraps is a favorite hobby to explore.

 And, what a wonderful thing for a child (or anyone) to grow something from a simple seed and nurture it for years to come.